- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

-As the last part of my article, I would like to point a few advises shortly, how to get into this area.
-Now I am only pointing a major ways, as we can use to get to Wołosate.
+In the last part of my article, I would like to point out a few pieces of advice shortly, how to get into this area.
+Now I am only pointing to a major way, as we can use to get to Wołosate.
 In the future, I will describe it better.

 - Bąk K., Haczewski G., Kukulak J., 2007, Geology and relief of the Bieszczady National Park, Pedagogical University, Kraków (Polish).